-Once our networking checklist was complete, engineers from both Dell EMC and HPE came out to finish the installations.
-Both hyper-converged systems come with VMware vSphere 6, vCenter 6, and the storage solutions mentioned above pre-installed.
-We did not make any modifications to the hardware or server OS after the engineers completed the initial setup configuration.
+Once our networking checklist was complete, an engineer from both Dell EMC and HPE came out to finish the installations.
+Both hyperconverged systems come with vSphere 6, vCenter 6, and the storage solutions mentioned above pre-installed.
+We did not make any modifications to the hardware or server OS after the initial setup configuration was completed by the engineers.

-After the engineers completed the setup, we created six small SQL Server database VMs, six medium SQL Server database VMs, and six large SQL Server database VMs on each cluster for our testing environment.
-We ran the DS2 benchmark against the SQL Server VMs and measured OPM, latency, and IOPs for each solution.
+After the engineers completed the setup, we created six small SQL database VMs, six medium SQL database VMs, and six large SQL database VMs on each cluster for our testing environment.
+We ran the DS2 benchmark against the SQL VMs and measured OPM, latency, and IOPs for each solution.